 Civil Rights (1950s–1960s)

-cardboard, ink on paper
+ink on poster board

 Civil Rights (1950s–1960s)